ms609/TreeSearch/README.md

 library('TreeSearch')
 ```

+A fundamental reworking of search strategies is currently underway.

-If you're feeling brave, you can install the development version thus:
+Install the development version with:
 ```r
 if(!require(devtools)) install.packages("devtools")
 devtools::install_github('ms609/TreeSearch')
 ```

+# Quick start

+Launch a graphical user interface (beta, development version only)
+by typing `TreeSearch::EasyTrees()` in the R console.

+For more control over search settings, see [`?MaximizeParsimony()`](https://ms609.github.io/TreeTools/reference/MaximizeParsimony.html).

 # Optimality criteria

 'TreeSearch' allows the implementation of various optimality criteria, including

+- Fitch parsimony with inapplicable data (Brazeau, Guillerme and Smith, 2019).
 - The Profile Parsimony approach introduced by Faith and Trueman (2001).
 - Successive Approximations weighting (Farris 1969).
-- Fitch parsimony with inapplicable data (Brazeau, Guillerme and Smith, 2019).

 It is also possible to specify bespoke optimality criteria.